-- o At least one assessment before the third year. - Peer assessment summary (3 pages max). - ▶ Peer assessment narrative for each assessment is prepared by the Peer Teaching Assessment Committee. - Based on the candidate's teaching accomplishments, course materials, peer observations and teaching evaluations. - Important document your response to peer suggestions!
+- At least one assessment before the third year and at least one assessment between third year and submission. - Peer assessment summary (3 pages max). - Peer assessment narrative for each assessment is prepared by the Peer Teaching Assessment Committee. - Based on the candidate's teaching accomplishments, course materials, peer observations and teaching evaluations. - Important document your response to peer suggestions!